LuizSato/Academic_Projects/Java_Assignment_05/ReadMe.txt

 This is Assignment 5 in Java
-  Implementation of UI in a Java application which is connected to oracle (You can use your database of preference).
+  Implementation of UI in a Java application which is connected to Oracle (You can use your database of preference).

 In order to run the application: